 Tips for Estate Planning

-- Estate planning is often complicated.
+- Estate planning is often complex.
 A financial advisor can help you make sure that you have all your bases covered.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - In planning your estate, it’s important to know that you have enough saved for retirement.
 Use SmartAsset’s free retirement calculator to make sure that you’re adequately preparing for the future.